 How much money do you need to retire?
 Of course, part of the answer depends on how you invest your money and how much income those investments generate.
 But you may be surprised to discover that a far more important determinant of retirement success is your spending.
 In any case, we’ll handle both these subjects.

 But let me give you some good news to start things off.
 You can determine how much you need to retire without paying someone thousands of dollars to create a fancy financial plan that doesn’t make sense to you anyway.
 Go through the following steps to do your own calculations.
 At the end of this exercise, you still may want to run some more sophisticated projections based on what-if scenarios, but at least you’ll know where you stand.
+And you’ll gain some insight into what you need to do in order to make your nest egg last longer.
 Let’s get to work.

 If you ask me how much money you need to retire, I need to know what it costs you to live now.
 I realize that we’re talking about future spending and you will have to make an educated estimate of what you’ll be spending down the line.
 But you can’t do that without first knowing what you’re spending now.
 Then you can use what you spend now and adjust for inflation.
 Don’t kid yourself into thinking your spending will decline when you retire.
 It won’t.